 The accounting policies of the Authority conform to U.S. GAAP applicable to state and local government agencies and, as such, the Authority is accounted for as an enterprise fund.
 The basic financial statements presented are reported using the economic resources measurement focus and the accrual basis of accounting.
-Under this method, revenues are recorded when earned and expenses are recorded when the liabilities are incurred.
+Under this method, revenues are recorded when earned and expenses are recorded when incurred, regardless of the timing of related cash flows.
 This measurement focus emphasizes the determination of the change in the Authority's net position.

-Notes to the Basic Financial Statements (Continued) Year Ended June 30, 2020
+Notes to the Basic Financial Statements (Continued) Year Ended June 30, 2021